shorelle/dreamwidth-api-js/README.md

 # dreamwidth-api-js
 A simple Javascript client for [Dreamwidth](http://www.dreamwidth.org)'s XML-RPC API.
-(Still in progress!)
 * Uses native Promises (transpiled for ES5)
+* Additional helper functions to be added

 ## Usage
-Download the library and include (or use `import Dreamwidth from './lib/dreamwidth'` for ES6)
+Download the library and include:
 ```javascript
 var Dreamwidth = require('./lib/dreamwidth');
 ```
+(or use `import Dreamwidth from './lib/dreamwidth'` for ES6)

-(To-do: publish on npm)
+**To-do:** publish on npm

 ### Login
 Login to your Dreamwidth account (note: you are required to login to access the API)